parke/lxroot/readme.md

 Lxroot is a lightweight alternative to chroot, Docker, and other software virtualization tools.

-Lxroot allows a non-root user to quickly and easily create "chroot-style" virtual software environments (Linux namespaces), and then run one or more programs (a "guest userland") inside those namespaces.
+Lxroot allows a non-root user to quickly and easily create a "chroot-style" virtual software environment (via Linux namespaces), and then run one or more programs (a "guest userland") inside that environment.

 For example, with Lxroot a non-root user can...

 -  simultaneously run multiple, different guest userlands on a single Linux host
--  run, as just one example, an Arch Linux userland on an Ubuntu Linux host
+-  run, for example, an Arch Linux userland on an Ubuntu Linux host
 -  run a legacy userland on a modern host
 -  run software in an "altered version" of the host system itself
 -  run any given graphical X11 client (from any guest userland) on the host's X11 server
--  create clean, controlled, and isolated guest environments for installing, building, and/or running software packages
+-  create a custom userland for developing software and/or building software packages
+-  control (or test) the installation (or upgrade) of software packages, as a non-root user, by installing and running the software in an isolated and easily disposable userland
+-  manage userlands with standard CLI tools: clone them with `rsync`, archive them with `tar` or `mksquashfs`, delete them `rm -rf`
 -  deny software access to the network
 -  restrict read and/or write access to specific directories
 -  share one or more directories between an Lxroot environment and the host system
 -  share one or more directories between multiple Lxroot environments.
--  clone a userland with `rsync`; archive a userland with `tar`
--  "upgrade" software by building a new, fresh userland, rather than attempting an in-place upgrade

 All without root access!